 Shah Jeera is similar to caraway seeds, which are herbs and spices.
 However, there are certain differences.
 Caraway has liquorice citrus notes and is more curved and dark in colour, whereas Shah Jeera is similar to cumin seeds.
 Cumin seeds have warm, slightly pungent, earthy flavours.

 The dried seeds are used for culinary purposes.
 It can reduce LDL cholesterol levels and increase plasma high-density lipoproteins.
-The seeds contain minor quantities of minerals, such as sodium, iron, zinc, copper, phosphorus, and calcium, as well as vitamins like vitamin C, vitamin B complex, and folic acid, which impart numerous health benefits to the consumer.
+The seeds contain minor amounts of minerals, such as sodium, iron, zinc, copper, phosphorus, and calcium, as well as vitamins such as vitamin C, the B complex, and folic acid, which impart numerous health benefits to consumers.

 - In the traditional system of medicine, it is added as a stimulant, carminative, hypolipidemic, antibacterial, astringent, sedative and antispasmodic.